named-data/Hyperbolic-Greedy-Forwarding-Scenario/README.md

 Hyperbolic-Greedy-Forwarding-Scenario
 =====================================

-Hyperbolic-Greedy-Forwarding-Scenario is a ndnSIM scenario that can be used to run simulations on networks embedded into a hyperbolic space.
+Hyperbolic-Greedy-Forwarding-Scenario is a ndnSIM scenario that can be used to run simulations on networks embedded into a hyperbolic space (see http://arxiv.org/abs/1503.05180 for more details on the underlying graph generator).
 The scenario contains two tools that can be used as templates for more complex simulations.

 This scenario can be built using the usual waf commands:
 ```bash